home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Best practices to avoid pairing/connection difficulties

-If you are having problems pairing a device to then ZHA integratuon then it is recommomended to verify that you try to follow recommended best practices to avoid pairing and/or connection issues:
+If you experience problems pairing a device, verify that you follow best practices to avoid pairing/connection issues:

 - Check that your setup and environment are optimized to avoid interference.
   - As interference avoidance is an extremely important topic on its own, please read and follow the tips in the separate section below about Zigbee interference avoidance and network range/coverage optimization.